kbohinski/chronicel/README.md

 **It also has a really nice system for organizers to work with MyMLH, this is what we would really love for others to build upon!**

+## Used By:
+* HackTCNJ 2017 & 2018
+* Hack@WPI 2018
+Let us know if you are using chronicel!
+Add yourself to this list with a PR!

 ## Design Requirements:
 - Realtime Registration Updates
 - Automatic Waitlist Management